benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	}

 ### Todo API Model
-This structure can be leveraged by both the service to decode requests and integrate with the database, and by the client to build and process requests of the service.
+This structure can be leveraged by both the service, to decode requests and integrate with the database, and by the client, to build and process requests of the service.
 Later we will put it in its own package so a client implementation can import "api" and "client" and the server only needs "api" and "service"

 	type Todo struct {
 		Id          int32  `json:"id"`